Azure/devops-governance/TERRAFORM.md

 ### Configure Azure Backend for Terraform (optional)

-If you're configuring for CI/CD or just want to try using remote backend for terraform state, please do these additional steps.
+If you're configuring for a headless CI/CD agent or just want to try using remote backend for terraform state, please follow these additional steps.

 It is preferred to use the Azure CLI.
 See [setup.azcli](./setup.azcli) for full commands.